The remaining guidelines highlight common problems encountered when converting an application to a full 64-bit program.

 Be aware that a type change in one area can result in an unexpected 64-bit conversion in another area.
 For example, check all the callers of a function that previously returned an int and now returns an ssize_t.

-A variable that is defined as a long is 32 bits in the ILP32 data-type model and 64 bits in the LP64 data-type model.
-Where it is possible, avoid problems by redefining the variable and use a more portable derived type.
+A variable that is defined as a long is 32-bit in the ILP32 data-type model and 64-bit in the LP64 data-type model.
+Where possible, avoid problems by redefining the variable and use a more portable derived type.

-Related to this, a number of derived types have changed under the LP64 data-type model.
+Related to this issue, a number of derived types have changed under the LP64 data-type model.
 For example, pid_t remains a long in the 32-bit environment, but under the 64-bit environment, a pid_t is an int.
 For a list of derived types modified for the LP64 compilation environment, see Changes in Derived Types.

 In some cases, specific 32-bit and 64-bit versions of an interface are unavoidable.
-You can distinguish these by specifying the _LP64 or _ILP32 feature test macros in the headers.
-Similarly, code that runs in 32-bit and 64-bit environments needs to utilize the appropriate #ifdefs, depending on the compilation mode.
+You can distinguish these versions by specifying the _LP64 or _ILP32 feature test macros in the headers.
+Similarly, code that runs in 32-bit and 64-bit environments needs to use the appropriate #ifdefs, depending on the compilation mode.

-After your code is safe for the 64-bit environment, review your code again to verify that the algorithms and data structures still make sense.
+After code has been made 64-bit safe, review it again to verify that the algorithms and data structures still make sense.
 The data types are larger, so data structures might use more space.
 The performance of your code might change as well.
-Given these concerns, you might need to modify your code appropriately.
+Given these concerns, you might need to adapt your code appropriately.